Accepted Abstracts will be Published in the "Uro-Technology Journal

 Please attend your session at least 10 minutes beforehand to introduce yourself to the Session Chairs and familiarize yourself with the podium, laser pointer etc. The Chairpersons will have a register of the presentations for their sessions and any presenter failing to attend will have their abstract withdrawn.
 All Presenters will receive a Congress Certificate for their scientific contribution in the congress.

 Posters with Oral Discussions/Presentations (OPD)

-The Posters with Oral Discussions/Presentations are a combination of displaying a Poster in the Exhibition Hall area followed by an Oral Presentation in separate session Halls/Rooms.
-Each presenting author will be allowed 2 minutes as an oral presentation (Maximum3 slides) to summarize his research and 1 minute for discussion.
+The Posters with Oral Discussions/Presentations are a combination of displaying a Poster in the Hall A followed by an Oral Presentation.
+Each presenting author will be allowed 2 minutes as an oral presentation (Maximum 3 slides) to summarize his research and 1 minute for discussion.

 Poster Content and Layout

 The e-Poster is in PowerPoint format with integrated videos, animations and/or added audio commentary.
 Please note, Please note that the PowerPoint presentation shouldn’t exceed 3 slides

 E-Poster is a way to translate science to the congress delegates.
 E-Posters will explain the science in a new way; they may contain oral explanations, videos, additional statistic materials, PowerPoint presentations etc. All e-Posters will be available at: the e-Poster Corner in the exhibition where this can offer extensive viewing by the delegates.